 Depending on what time of year you visit, some lodging, roads, and hiking areas might be harder to access.
 When we visited in April, the Crater Lake Lodge was the only option for accommodation (other than snow camping).
 If you are visiting off-season, be sure to book early, as some of the more affordable rooms will book up.
 You can check road closures and conditions on the NPS website here.

 Even though the North entrance and main rim roads were closed, there still was plenty to see and do.
 Crater Lake itself is the most intense, deep shade of blue - the kind of blue that makes you stop in awe each time you turn and look at it.
 It was a lot of fun getting away from the crowds and tourists at the main area by hiking on the snow around the rim to get different views of Wizard Island.

 Some great trails to check out are the Discovery Point Trail, the Watchman Peak Trail, and the Cleetwood Cove Trail.
-Also make it a priority to catch sunset!
+Also, make it a priority to catch the sunset there!
 If hiking isn’t for you, you can still watch it from a rocking chair on the balcony at the lodge!

 From: Crater Lake National Park, OR

 To: Burney, CA

 This day on the road will bring you back over the border to California.
 You have a couple options for where to stay this night.
 I opted to stay in Burney, CA to be closer to McArthur-Burney Falls, but Mt.
 Shasta has the widest offerings of accommodation and dining options.